 View this post on Instagram

-Breakfast 🍳 homemade thrown together shakshuka made with @sainsburys tinned tomatoes, spiked with a spoonful of @curadobar_cardiff sobrasada (soft, spicy cured sausage) 🤤 This was with feta before eating, and mopped up with a couple of chunks of toasted @pettigrewbakes sourdough.
+Breakfast 🍳 homemade thrown together shakshuka made with @sainsburys tinned tomatoes, spiked with a spoonful of @curadobar_cardiff sobrasada (soft, spicy cured sausage) 🤤 This was sprinkled with crumbly feta before eating, and mopped up with a couple of chunks of toasted @pettigrewbakes sourdough.
 Ps.
 Spare bathroom tiles work great as a heatproof surface for serving 😛 #improvisation #sainsburystastemakers

 - Add the oil to a large, flat bottomed pan and fry the minced garlic clove and a diced white onion until soft and the onions are starting to become translucent.

 - Add the chopped tomatoes, tomato puree, chilli powder, smoked paprika, cumin, and dried parsley to the pan, and simmer until the sauce becomes thick.
 If it gets to dry in the pan too soon, you can add some water.

 - Make four ‘wells’ in the tomato mixture and crack an egg into each one.